The Note Gets Another Chance with the Samsung Galaxy Note 8 Supporting USB Power Delivery Fast Charging Over USB-C

 The Samsung Galaxy Note 8 shows off its dual 12MP color camera on the rear which is a new feature by Samsung.
 This dual lens camera which was first introduced by Android phones such as the LG G5 and Huawei P9 offers similar high end capabilities and features as the Apple's iPhone 7 Plus.

-The Samsung Galaxy Note 8 follows up from its predecessor by also having a USB Type-C connector which unfortunately can't support USB Power Delivery based charging or video output using DisplayPort Alternative Mode like the Samsung Galaxy S8.
+Similar to the Samsung Galaxy S8, the USB Type-C connector on the Samsung Galaxy Note 8 can support both USB Power Delivery based charging and video output using DisplayPort Alternative Mode.
 The USB Type-C connector uses USB 3.1 Gen 1 (5 Gb/s) speeds which are also supported by other USB Type-C phones like the Lumia 950, HTC 10, Lenovo's ZUK Z1, Zuk Z2 Pro, and Moto Z Droid.

 The Samsung Galaxy Note 8 continues to offer the traditional 3.5mm audio jack which you won't find anymore on the Apple iPhone 8 and other earlier phones like the Apple iPhone 7 and Moto Z Droid.
 The Note 8 also features its own Bixby Assistant voice control first introduced on the Samsung Galaxy S8 which works similarly to the Google Assistant and Apple Siri platforms.